Hugh-Kumbi/Cybersecurity-Portfolio/IV. Assests Threats and Vulnerabilities/Instructions.md

 For example, one recommendation might be to have procedures in place to revoke access to files when an employee is no longer with the company.

 # 7.1 Conducting a Vulnerability Assessment

+> Vulnerability assessments identify security weaknesses, such as outdated software or misconfigured servers, before attackers can exploit them.

+> Tools like Nessus or OpenVAS automate vulnerability scanning, providing detailed reports on potential issues and remediation steps.

+> Please visit this [link](https://www.coursera.org/learn/assets-threats-and-vulnerabilities?specialization=google-cybersecurity) for further information.

 ## Scenario